wiklundm/arcticsleddogclub/README.md

 #### HOME Page

-* The Home tells the user they are visiting a website for a sleddog club.
+* The Home page tells the user they are visiting a website for a sleddog club.
 * That the club is located in a mountain area with beautiful and relaxing environments.
 * Provides contact information.
 * An inspirational text gives a mental picture of what you can experience.